-All loans taken through the Office of Financial Aid at Mary Baldwin should be considered by students and parents as a serious commitment that must be met in the future.
-Students (and parents in the case of the credit-based parent loan for undergraduate students-PLUS) may be eligible for, depending on FAFSA information, financial need and borrowing eligibility.
-Graduate students may be eligible for unsubsidized Stafford loans and credit-based Graduate PLUS loan.
+All loans taken through the Office of Financial Aid and Student Campus Employment at Mary Baldwin should be considered by students and parents as a serious commitment that must be met in the future.
+Students (and parents in the case of the credit-based parent loan for undergraduate students-PLUS) may be eligible for, depending on FAFSA information, financial need and borrowing eligibility, Direct Stafford, and PLUS.
+Graduate students may be eligible for unsubsidized Stafford loans and credit-based Graduate PLUS.
 Repayment will not begin until the student leaves the university or falls below half-time status.
-There is a six month grace period after leaving the university or falling below half-time status.
+There is a grace period after leaving the university or falling below half-time status.
 Students will be counseled on their rights and responsibilities at the time they completed student loan entrance counseling.
-Direct Stafford Loans are student loans with separate and distinct awards based on a family's need.
-Loans awarded based on financial need are called Direct Subsidized Stafford Loans.
+Direct Stafford Loans are student loans with two separate and distinct awards based on a family's need.
+Loans awarded to cover need are Subsidized Direct Stafford Loans.
 Students will not be charged interest on Subsidized Direct Stafford Loans while they are continuously enrolled with at least half-time status.
-Students not eligible for Subsidized Direct Stafford Loans.
+Students not eligible for Subsidized Direct Stafford Loans may be eligible for an Unsubsidized Direct Stafford Loan.